➤ Swiss Travel Pass prices 2025 and 2026

 The Swiss Travel Pass is ready for traveling once you’ve received it.
 Simply keep it on your phone.

-- Optionally you can print backup copies of the pass on A4 or letter-sized paper.
+- Optionally, you can print backup copies of the pass on A4 or letter-sized paper.
+I usually do this, just in case my phone battery runs out while traveling.

 - The pass is ready to use if it includes all information like the start date, passenger name, and birth date.
 Your passport number won’t be displayed on the pass.
 Your name may be truncated if it’s too long to fit on the pass, but that’s no problem.